 Pododerm Side Effects

-Note: This document contains side effect information about podophyllum resin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Pododerm.
+Note: This page contains side effects data for the generic drug podophyllum resin topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Pododerm.

 Applies to podophyllum resin topical: topical solution

-Along with its needed effects, podophyllum resin topical (the active ingredient contained in Pododerm) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, podophyllum resin topical (the active ingredient contained in Pododerm) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking podophyllum resin topical:Early symptoms of too much medicine being absorbed into the body
+If any of the following side effects occur while taking podophyllum resin topical, check with your doctor immediately:Early symptoms of too much medicine being absorbed into the body

 - Abdominal or stomach pain